open-atmos-krk/open-atmos-krk.github.io/_projects/outreach.md

 ### Polish edition of the Rogers & Yau "<em>Short course on cloud physics</em>"

 Our flagship outreach project!
-<a href="https://wuj.pl/ksiazka/zarys-fizyki-chmur">Published in 2023 and available in bookstores and online (as both an e-book and a hard copy)</a>.
+<a href="https://wuj.pl/ksiazka/zarys-fizyki-chmur">Published in 2023 and available in bookshops and online (as both an e-book and a hard copy)</a>.
 The first and, so far, the only book devoted exclusively to cloud physics published in the Polish language.

 Kudos to <a href="https://www.linkedin.com/in/rafal-korycinski-15116027/">Rafał Koryciński</a>